 Students can select international immersion courses as electives.
-Other elective options include courses offered on the regular Executive MBA schedule and during the evening MBA that are scheduled as HyFlex or Online courses, or with special permission.
-Executive MBA students also can earn a STEM-designated degree.
+Other elective options include courses offered on the regular EMBA schedule and during the evening MBA that are scheduled as HyFlex or Online courses, or with special permission.

 4.1.4 Rochester-Bern Executive MBA Program